Chewing the Fat, an Oral History of Italian Foodways from Fascism to Dolce Vita

-Some of the recipes shared by the Italian ladies have become part of Italian culinary tradition.
+Some of the recipes shared by the Italian women have become part of Italian culinary food tradition.
 You’ll find all these fascinating recipes in Karima‘s book and here are just a few of them that have become traditional and have wide appeal.

 Giulia shared this recipe.
 It illustrates the frugal use of pork and all pig parts in recipes to extract as much flavor as possible.
 The popular Italian recipe website, Giallo Zafferano, features many recipes for Cassoeula Milanese.

 La Cassoeula Milanese – Winter stew Serves 6